Nutter clamour is growing against the upcoming Hollywood movie The Love Guru over denigrating Hindu traditions.

 Zed has been saying that from the information available about the movie, it appears to be lampooning Hinduism and Hindus and using Hindu terms frivolously.

-know a little bit about the guru-disciple relationship.
+India and know a little bit about the guru-disciple relationship.
 I have not seen the trailer or the movie, but I can guess that it satirizes 'gurus on the make'.
 I doubt I would find it funny.
-Nevertheless, we are not in a position to take action you recommend
+Nevertheless, we are not in a position to take

 Ilona Cheshire, Press Officer of prestigious British Film Institute (BFI), wrote in her reply, Please rest assured that the BFI will not be screening this title nor will be involved with a possible release of it.